ReliSA/STePSEnHECs-PaCt/templates/template-pattern.md

 ## [Sources](../References.md)

-Shortcuts for references in References.md (with link for each to that file) and/or the word "experience" separated by comma; e.g. [[PIN'25]](publications/pin25/pin25.md).
-If the pattern comes from experience, details like projects and organizations where it has been observed should be provided to facilitate verification.
+Shorthands for references in References.md (with link for each to that file) separated by comma; e.g. [[shorthand]](facets/publications/publication folder/publication file).

 ---